 - Maintain awareness of health and safety issues within the school affecting staff, pupils, visitors or the environment particularly where there are concerns for health. - Ensures that the School is legally compliant with statutory requirements for medical provision.
-Up-to-date logs and records must be maintained. - The Senior Nurse acts as Health Adviser on the School's H&S Committee. - The Senior Nurse provides statistics on a termly basis reporting minor injuries and accidents. - With the Estates Manager the Senior Nurse, inspects the site to ensure safe practices are being adhered to; supports and reviews Risk Assessments across the School; takes a role in risk assessing large scale events for medical and health needs drawing upon best practice and HSE guidelines wherever possible. - The Senior Nurse reviews the register of COSHH held by the Estates Manager on a termly basis and ensures that data sheets are held in the Medical Room detailing emergency medical treatment when necessary. - The Senior Nurse completes RIDDOR reporting as necessary. - Liaises with Public Health England as required.
+Up-to-date logs and records must be maintained. - The Nurse Manager acts as Health Adviser on the School's H&S Committee. - The Nurse Manager provides statistics on a termly basis reporting minor injuries and accidents. - With the Estates Manager the Nurse Manager, inspects the site to ensure safe practices are being adhered to; supports and reviews Risk Assessments across the School; takes a role in risk assessing large scale events for medical and health needs drawing upon best practice and HSE guidelines wherever possible. - The Nurse Manager reviews the register of COSHH held by the Estates Manager on a termly basis and ensures that data sheets are held in the Medical Room detailing emergency medical treatment when necessary. - The Nurse Manager completes RIDDOR reporting as necessary. - Liaises with UK Health Security Agency, formerly Public Health England, as required.

-In respect of first aid, the Senior Nurse is responsible for:
+In respect of first aid, the Nurse Manager is responsible for:

-- Advising on appropriate levels of first aid provision - Identifying first aid training needs - Organising appropriate training for first aiders

-- Maintaining a record of all first aid training of school staff - Liaising with the health and safety committee on first aid issues - Advising the school on training and resources needed for pupils with special needs - Arranging and delivering in house training as requested for administering pupil medication
+- Advising on appropriate levels of first aid provision - Identifying first aid training needs - Organising appropriate training for first aiders - Maintaining a record of all first aid training of school staff - Liaising with the health and safety committee on first aid issues - Advising the school on training and resources needed for pupils with special needs - Arranging and delivering in house training as requested for administering pupil medication